Litauen/docs.bannerlordmodding.lt/modding/items.md

 ### Properties

 * 'mesh' - 3D mesh
-* 'using_tableau' - value is used to determine whether or not the item can be displayed in the game's 3D model viewer, also known as the tableau
+* 'using_tableau' - true if an item (usually body armor) has banner/sigil on it
 * 'is_merchandise' - is used to determine whether an item is a merchandise or not.
 Used in the game code to determine if Item can be lost, on deciding rewards and something else
 * 'appearance' - used in calculating the item value (CalculateValue): return (int)(num2 * num * (1f + 0.2f * (item.Appearance - 1f)) + 100f * MathF.Max(0f, item.Appearance - 1f));
 * 'value' - price